 Another new aspect of the game, over previous games in the series, is the way you eat food.
 You can eat what you want as you aren’t restricted to only eating when you’re hungry (unlike in previous games).
 You can eat whatever and whenever, but you only gain experience if you are hungry.
 You know if you are hungry as there is an image of your stomach which fills up as you eat items and in order to make yourself hungry again you must run around.
 You can also take supplements to make yourself hungry again, but they are expensive.
 It takes a little while to get used to this, but it isn’t that bad.

 The Yakuza series is infamous for its humour among the seriousness and Yakuza 6 doesn’t fail to deliver the same magic here as well.
 One minute you will be patrolling the streets after dark with Haruto looking for some milk whilst performing motion controlled actions in order to calm him down and stop him crying.
 Then suddenly, you’re passing the child to a stranger as you beat up a delinquent who is peeing on someone’s property.
-Its small moments like this that seems so unique to the series as not many other games can mix serious situations and comedy together so perfectly.
+It’s small moments like this that seems so unique to the series as not many other games can mix serious situations and comedy together so perfectly.

 Because of the streamlined nature of Yakuza 6, if you were to just do the story missions and miss the majority of the sub-stories out, you are looking at around 20-25 hours to complete the main story.
 I had managed to platinum the game within around 40 hours which is quite short in comparison to games like Yakuza 5 where I’m at 180 hours and still not platinumed that game yet!
 However, I love what SEGA has done with Yakuza 6 as they have kept the story focused on Kiryu, for obvious reasons.
-This makes the whole experience mean so much more than it would have if we were swapping between different characters like we have done previously.
+This makes the whole experience mean so much more than it would have if we were swapping between different characters as we have done previously.
 Don’t be put off by the length of the game though, it has about as much content as previous games, only with one character and their story – the previous titles have 2-5 characters, hence the difference in completion times.

 Another thing I would like to mention is the trophies themselves.
 In previous titles, you had to complete the whole ‘completion list’ (this is a list of things like getting certain scores on various minigames, eating in all food places, talking to a lot of people, etc…) but in Yakuza 6 you only have to complete 100 items off the list.
 This makes it incredibly easy to platinum with only a few grindy trophies regarding levelling up and playing the Clan-battle game.
 So in that aspect, if you want to play a Yakuza game and easily obtain a platinum then this is the one to play – however, I do recommend playing all the games in order, from Zero to 6, but if that’s not an option then the game does have a handy ‘catch up’ option where you can see what happened in each game from Yakuza 1 to 5 (no Zero surprisingly, even though it’s canon).

 Graphically, Yakuza 6 is one of the best looking games I’ve seen on the PS4 so far.
 With the help of the new engine, the game pushes everything to the max on both the PS4 and the Pro.
-From the moving wrinkles on Kiryu’s face to the neon lights of night-time Kamurocho, everything has been detailed perfectly to represent real-life Japan with amazing texture work and a great attention to detail.
+From the moving wrinkles on Kiryu’s face to the neon lights of night-time Kamurocho, everything has been detailed perfectly to represent real-life Japan with amazing texture work and great attention to detail.
 The game also comes with a photo mode, albeit in the form of a mobile phone camera which Kiryu uses to take pictures of strangers and even selfies of himself.
 I love this feature as when you pull out the camera and catch people in the frame, some of them will get shy and hide their face or walk off yet others will embrace it and strike a pose for you.
-There is a strange occurrence though – there is a seedy room in Kamurocho where some guys are groping some female staff members and I decided to take some pictures like you do.
-Upon looking at the images later on, there is a guys face in the corner of the picture (see above) which clearly wasn’t there in-game so I have no idea where it came from!
+There is a strange occurrence though – there is a seedy room in Kamurocho where some guys are groping some female staff members and I decided to take some pictures, as you do.
+Upon looking at the images, later on, there is a guys face in the corner of the picture (see above) which clearly wasn’t there in-game so I have no idea where it came from!

 The audio in Yakuza 6 is equally as awesome, the music is perfect and pure Yakuza bliss along with the sound effects being flawless.
 The voices are all in Japanese but everything, other than inner monologue, is fully voice acted and delivered perfectly.
 On top of that, the karaoke songs are truly a highlight with different songs being available depending on which hostess you take there to sing or if you go there solo.
 Just like previous iterations, you are treated to a music video of sorts while you either sing or provide encouragement along to some of the best songs in the series in my opinion.
 Some of these songs can get quite emotional as well as they touch on events from previous games which bring back fond memories.